Bardhok Biba: Legacy

-Bardhok Biba will be held as the symbol of Mirdita for around 40 years, until after the Fall of communism in Albania, his monument together with the one of Pal Mëlyshi and other communist heroes would be removed.
+Bardhok Biba would be held as the symbol of Mirdita for around 40 years, until after the Fall of communism in Albania, his monument together with the one of Pal Mëlyshi and other communist figures would be removed.
 The Albanian movie Commissar of Light (Komisari i Dritës), directed by Dhimitër Anagnosti, was partly dedicated to Bardhok Biba.
-His contribute to the economic and social development of the region, and especially his successful efforts in resolving blood feuds, were re-brought into attention by Rrëshen local government, awarding him "Honorary Citizen" of the town in 2012.
+His contribution to the economic and social development of the region, and especially his successful efforts in resolving blood feuds, were re-brought into attention by Rrëshen local government, awarding him "Honorary Citizen" of the town in 2012.
 Biba is considered the founder of the Rrëshen municipality, transforming it from a village into an administrative center.